-Creating your automated sales funnel
+The building blocks to creating your automated sales funnel

-Step 2: Entice people into your funnel:
+Step 2: Enticing people into your funnel

 - Blog posts: Publish insightful blog posts that educate, entertain and help your audience solve a problem that relates to your service offering.
 They’ll be enticed to know more about what you offer!

 The blog posts and social media content that you’re producing should ideally all be pushing potential prospects to visit your landing page.
-This landing page should entice people to give their email address in exchange for a high-value piece of content.
+This landing page should entice people to give their email address for a high-value piece of content.
 Some examples of high-value content that you can experiment with are:

 - Ebooks: A guide to help the target customer overcome a challenge or get a job done.
 This can also be a piece of thought leadership or a piece of market research.

 - Templates: A template that helps the target customer do a complex job easily.
-Examples are content planning templates, seo templates, analysis templates etc.
+Examples are content planning templates, SEO templates, analysis templates, etc.

 - Webinars: A live event for people to learn something that helps them achieve their business objectives.

-Step 4: Build an email drip campaign.
+Step 4: Building an email drip campaign

-Step 5: Don’t forget your existing customers.
+Step 5: Don’t forget your existing customers!